EUROPE'S #1 ONLINESHOP

 Variant 1: Parallel support beams

-Analysis: This construction is a real classic!
+Analysis: This is the classic tree house construction.
 However, the whole thing would be a bit wobbly here, as:

 - the platform protrudes far to the side

 - the house is relatively large and protrudes sideways

 If, for example, all 6 beer friends were to pose for a photo in the bottom right corner, the platform would start to wobble.
 The construction would certainly hold, but too much wobbling gives an uneasy feeling and in the long run strains the attachments!

 With a diameter of ø 40 cm (small tree), two GTS Allstar opposite each other may not have enough space.
 If the diameter is somewhat smaller at this point, e.g. because the trunk is oval instead of round, the tubes could touch in the middle – that would be a big bummer!

 Variant 2: Triangle construction with V-Bracket